 Mozzarella cheese - Since these low carb keto tortilla chips are made of fathead dough, we need mozzarella cheese to make them.
 Use pre-shredded mozzarella as it doesn't contain corn or other types of starches that are usually added to shredded cheeses to prevent the shreds from clumping together.
 The cheese acts as gluten in this recipe and makes the dough very pliable.
 Because of the dough's elasticity, we can roll it out very thin, which will leave us with super crispy chips at the end.

 Coconut and almond flour - To make out keto chips aka keto nacho chips, we need two gluten-free flours that you're familiar with.
 Almond and coconut flour create, in my opinion, an amazing taste and texture.
-However, you can substitute coconut flour with 2 tsp of psyllium husk powder if you like.
+However, you can substitute coconut flour with 2 teaspoon of psyllium husk powder if you like.

 Seasoning - I used salt, black pepper, and smoky paprika, but you can use just salt and taco spice instead.